Christmas time is here

 The Christmas Tree Dilemma – Fake Or Real

 I was speaking to a friend recently and we were discussing the health risks associated with purchasing a real tree.
 My friend mentioned that she was most likely going to purchase an artificial tree.
-Another friend when discussing the tree topic said she does not stand for the cutting down of innocent trees, she argued that fake trees were the way to go because in her opinion they are a safe and sustainable option.
+Another friend when discussing the tree topic said she does not stand for the cutting down of innocent trees, she argued that artificial trees were the way to go because in her opinion they are a safe and sustainable option.
 But are they?

 Real trees are also treated with toxic chemicals like the herbicide we’ve all come to know and hate called “roundup”.